 Sushi in Santos: Where the Port City Meets Japanese-Brazilian Tradition

 Santos is not a city that requires a pretext for Japanese food.
 The port, the immigrant wave that followed, and the decades of cultural layering between Japanese and Brazilian coastal communities produced something durable here: a dining culture where sushi is not novelty but habit.
-The question for visitors and locals alike is not whether to eat Japanese in Santos, but which tier of the city's sushi scene fits the occasion.
+The question for visitors and locals alike is which tier of the city's sushi scene fits the occasion.
 Dojô Sushi Santos, on Av.
 Gal.
-Francisco Glycério in Pompéia, addresses that question with a format that reads as more deliberate than the casual temakeria circuit without crossing into the omakase category that defines São Paulo's most formal Japanese rooms.
+Francisco Glycério in Pompéia, is a Japanese Sushi Rodízio restaurant with a 4.9 Google rating from 6,177 reviews and a casual dress code; it reads as more deliberate than the casual temakeria circuit without crossing into the omakase category that defines São Paulo's most formal Japanese rooms.

 Pompéia and the Geography of Santos Dining

-The Pompéia neighbourhood frames the experience before you arrive at the door.
 Santos's dining geography has never been a single-strip affair.
 The city spreads its better restaurants across a handful of neighbourhoods, with the beachfront avenue and the Centro pulling different crowds.
-Pompéia sits at a slight remove from the tourist-facing seafood houses near the waterfront — it is a residential-commercial neighbourhood where repeat local clientele, rather than passing foot traffic, tends to sustain a restaurant.
+Pompéia sits at a slight remove from the tourist-facing seafood houses near the waterfront, it is a residential-commercial neighbourhood where repeat local clientele, rather than passing foot traffic, tends to sustain a restaurant.
 That address matters.
 A sushi house that survives in a neighbourhood like Pompéia is typically doing so on the strength of its regular guests rather than on location advantage.

 Japanese-Brazilian Sushi: The Tradition Behind the Counter